Extension OAuth 2.0

 - Fynd Commerce validates the access-token and returns the requested seller data.

-Step 1-2: Landing page
+Step 1-2: Landing Page

 After a seller open your Extension or clicks the link to install it, Fynd Commerce ensures that the seller is logged in, and redirects the seller to /fp/install